 Market Situation / Share today and after IPCEI

+Today the liquid hydrogen market is limited to niche applications (mostly space activities).

+Only a few trailers are produced every 2 to 5 years

 Air Liquide current market share is XXXX and practically non-existent.
 Air Liquide is a major player in numerous countries, What and what volume and market share currently?
 Is there a projection on future market share?

 After the IPCEI, Air Liquide intends to build capacity of X tonnes (build capacity of how many tonnes?).
 If this capacity is fully utilized, Air Liquide expects to have XXXX% market share of the NNNN hydrogen market.